How to Reach Out to Someone

 How to Reach Out

 Mending a rift doesn’t have to be difficult.
-Fill out this reconciliation form.
+If you want to reach out to an estranged loved one, but aren’t sure how, fill out this reconciliation form.
 Let it guide your efforts when writing a longer letter.

 (Don’t text.
 Trust me.)